saraaahh63/The-Hollywood-Diversity-Report/README.md

 ## The Resulting Data

-The resulting data was honestly quite shocking.
+The resulting data was quite shocking.
 I expected low diversity percentages, but not as low as what it turned out to be.

 Over 2009-2013:
-- 81% of films were directed by caucasian men.
+- 81% of films were directed by white men.
 - 11% of films were directed by men of color.
-- 7% of films were directed by caucasian women.
+- 7% of films were directed by white women.
 - 1% of films were directed by women of color.

 ![alt test](images/1.png)